 - current planning status for sites

 You can search for a specific site by address or the site reference by using the drop down in the search box of the map.
 You can also select a site to view further details, the most recent planning permissions or to contact us about the site.
-Please note the maps reflect the position in 2015.
+Please note this map reflects the position in 2015.

 We worked with Government to produce a Brownfield Register pilot that was published in June 2016.
-We have now published the full Brownfield Register as required within the regulations (publication date 21 December 2017).
+Following the initial publication of the full Register in December 2017, we have now published an update to the Brownfield Register as required within the regulations (publication date 19 December 2018).
 This register will be maintained by the Council and will be reviewed within each year in accordance with the regulations.